-High rate of people born overseas representing more than 100 nations speaking over 130 different languages One of the youngest municipalities with the median age of residents
+One of the youngest municipalities with the median age of residents sitting at 33 years

-Of the 39,887 hectares designated in the Urban Growth Zones around Melbourne, the highest number is allocated to the City of Melton (over 10,000Ha)

-Melton City Council is the custodian of an extensive range of community assets that deliver a range of Council services.
+Of the 39,887 hectares designated in the Urban Growth Zones around Melbourne, the highest number is allocated to the City of Melton (over 10,000Ha) Melton City Council is the custodian of an extensive range of community assets that deliver a range of Council services.
 In order to deliver these services over the long term in a rapid growth environment, Council must ensure that the assets supporting these services are managed in a sustainable way.
 This Asset Management Strategy, along with Council's Asset Management Policy and Asset Management Plans for transport, buildings, stormwater and open space assets, form the basis of developing a Strategic Asset Management (SAM) framework for sustainable service delivery.